You are here:

 Professional visits see also timetable below.

-Mainstream visits are scheduled to commence on Monday, 3 August 2015 in accordance with a unit timetable below.
+Mainstream visits commenced on Monday, 3 August 2015 in accordance with a unit timetable below.

-Mainstream visits will be capped at 20 bookings per hour.
+Mainstream visits are capped at 20 bookings per hour.

 All Accommodation Areas